blockscout/docs/setup/microservices/README.md

 Blockscout microservices are individual components written in Rust designed to provide full functionality to the explorer.
 This architecture allows for better scalability, easier maintenance, and more flexible deployment options.

-Information about Blocscout microservices and how to run them is available here:
+Information about Blockscout microservices and how to run them is available here:

 {% embed url="https://github.com/blockscout/blockscout-rs" %}